marksolly/code-index-mcp/NEW_LANG_GUIDE.md

 ## Step 3: Implement the Symbol Extractor (Phase 1)

 The `SymbolExtractor` is the first piece of logic you'll write.
+Your extractor must inherit from `BaseSymbolExtractor` located in `src/code_index_mcp/indexing/symbol_extractors/base.py`.

+### Leveraging the Base Class

+The `BaseSymbolExtractor` provides a set of language-agnostic utilities for common tasks, such as traversing the AST and resolving scopes.
+You should rely on these helpers to reduce boilerplate and ensure consistency.
+The base class includes methods like:
+-   `_get_enclosing_scope_qname`
+-   `_get_source_qname_for_node`

+It also defines a clear contract through abstract methods that your implementation must provide.

+### Core Responsibilities

-It has two jobs:
+Your extractor has two main jobs:
-1. Identify all symbols in a file.
+1. Identify all symbols in a file by implementing the abstract methods defined in the base class.
 2. Identify all **first-order relationships** and **unresolved relationships**.

 -   **Location**: `src/code_index_mcp/indexing/symbol_extractors/go_extractor.py`